Garden Waste Permits

-The annual charge for 2019-20 will be £36 per brown bin.
+The annual charge for garden waste permits for 2023-24 is £36 per brown bin.
 There is no maximum number of brown bins per property, but you must apply for a permit for each brown bin if it is being used for garden waste.

 We'll only collect your garden waste if it's placed in the brown bin, and the bin displays a valid permit.
-If you use your brown bin just for food waste, this service will still be free from 1 April 2019.
+If you use your brown bin just for food waste, this service will still be free.

 Apply and pay for your permit online today using our online form.
 Register or log in to myaccount to keep track of all your online requests, and we'll populate your forms with your details to save you re-typing them.